secretstartups/handbook/support/license-and-renewals/workflows/self-managed/cloud-licensing.html.md

 ----

+## Cloud Licensing Overview
+In order to further encourage Cloud Licensing, the Strict Cloud Licensing project will include several iterations to encourage customers to use Cloud License activation codes rather than a Legacy License file to activate their self-managed instances.
+The following [GitLab internal licensing terms page](https://internal-handbook.gitlab.io/handbook/product/fulfillment/definitions/#licensing-terms) provides a technical definition of the current three types of licenses (Cloud Licensing, Offline and Legacy) associated with Cloud Licensing.

-## Overview of Cloud Licensing
+## Strict Cloud Licensing

-From April 2022, in order to further encourage Cloud Licensing, self-managed customers will no longer receive a GitLab license file attached to their activation email.
+**Effective April 2022:** In order to further encourage Cloud Licensing, self-managed customers will no longer receive a GitLab license file attached to their activation email.
 Instead, customers will now only receive a Cloud License activation code.
-The following [GitLab internal licensing terms page](https://internal-handbook.gitlab.io/handbook/product/fulfillment/definitions/#licensing-terms) provides a technical definition of the current three types of licenses (Cloud Licensing, Offline and Legacy) associated with Cloud Licensing.

-### Cloud Licensing Exemption
+If the customer does not want to use Cloud Licensing, they can receive a Legacy License file using the following methods:
+1. Direct Customers: login to Customers Portal and download the Legacy License file.
+2. Channel Customers: create a support ticket.
+The customer's license can be accessed via Customers Portal in the licenses section.
+The license should be generated with the end-user email address and emailed to the customer directly after creation.
+Unless the circumstances require, we should not send the licenses to any GitLab employee.
+Exceptions may include air-gapped installs or other situations where the customer cannot receive the license via the email.

-Cloud Licensing will be enabled automatically by default as detailed in the [Strict Cloud Licensing roll out plan](https://gitlab.com/gitlab-org/gitlab/-/issues/351682) for all customers, with the exception of those purchasing an OSS, EDU or Start-Up product.
+**Effective June 2022:** Cloud Licensing will be enabled automatically by default as detailed in the [Strict Cloud Licensing roll out plan](https://gitlab.com/gitlab-org/gitlab/-/issues/351682) for all customers (except OSS, EDU or Start-Up products).
+Customers will no longer have the ability to download a license file from Customers Portal.
+In addition, Offline licenses will now be available to allow customers with air-gapped or offline instances to receive the benefits of Cloud Licensing.
+In order to receive a Legacy License or Offline License, customers will need to follow the below outlined process.

+## Cloud Licensing Exemptions

+### Pre-Sale Exemption (Sales)

 Customers who cannot activate with Cloud Licensing will need to obtain either an Offline Cloud License or a Legacy License.
 The process for this is that the customer will need to contact their Sales Account Manager and request a Cloud Licensing exemption.
-This request must then be approved by a Sales VP.

-For a customer exemption to be put in place, the following flag "Cloud Licensing" in [CustomersDot's Admin](https://customers.gitlab.com/admin) under:
+By default, the `TurnOnCloudLicensing__c` flag in SFDC will be set to `Yes` on every quote during the sales cycle.
+If the Sales Rep wants to opt the customer out, they can update this field to `Offline` or `No`.
+If this occurs, approval is required via the standard SFDC approval processes by a Sales VP.
+Once the quote is finalized AND approved, the quote is synced to Zuora, which in turn creates and activates the subscription.
+In this scenario, the customer will receive their activation email with their license file attached and will also have the ability to download the license file from the [GitLab Customers portal](https://customers.gitlab.com/customers/sign_in).

+### Post-Sale Exemptions (Support)

+The above defined sales-initiated exemption process should be used for all customers.
+However, if an emergency situation arises where a Legacy License or Offline License is requested by a customer after they have already received a Cloud License activation email, and the sales account manager is unable or unavailable to exempt the customer, then a support engineer should request that a support manager approves the exemption request.

+If approved, the support engineer will need to first update the `Cloud Licensing` flag within [CustomersDot's Admin](https://customers.gitlab.com/admin).
- "admin/customer/<CUSTOMER_ID>/zuora_subscriptions" needs to be set to either "Offline" or "No", as shown in the screenshot below.
+Under "admin/customer/<CUSTOMER_ID>/zuora_subscriptions", the flag needs to be set to either "Offline" or "No", as shown in the screenshot below.

 ![Zuora](/images/support/ZuoraImage.png)